OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:24

-Now the messengers had been sent from the Pharisees.
+Now messengers had been sent from the Pharisees to enquire of John.

 ## John 1:25